DCAN-Labs/cdni-brain/docs/optimizing.md

 # Optimizing SBATCH parameters

+In order to create a sbatch for a script, you need to know how many resources the job will need to run.
+To get an estimate, you can run just a few subjects to get an idea of how much resources a single subject uses.
+We also have guidelines for how many resources each pipeline needs.

 21. Run a few subjects with the pipeline.
 You can use the same 3-5 jobs you used for [storage estimates](storage.md) to estimate job specifications.

 22. Run `seff` on the jobs